RIGHTBOOTH

 So you want your RightBooth users to enter one or more coins into a coin acceptor before they are allowed to use your event.

-Or if you are feeling more adventurous, you could experiment with solutions like this:
+If you are feeling more adventurous, you could experiment with solutions like this:

 www.casino-software.de/cash-interface2_e.htm#keystroke